cheapjack/Quantica/README.md

 ### Apparatus are discourses

-> “Discourse is not what is said: it is that which constrains and
-> enables what can be said.”
-(Barad)

 Physicist and Feminist studies professor Karen Barad reads the work of Niels Bohr's understandings of the importance of the ‘apparatus’ of an experiment, even the *'gedanken'* thought experiments he and Einstein argued over, and puts forward the idea that: